MEET THE BOARD

 Secretary

-Pip Mehrtens is a business consultant for small and micro-businesses, both start-ups and established businesses.
+Pip Mehrtens is a business consultant for small and micro-businesses, both start-ups and established.
 As The Generalist she helps start-ups test ideas for financial viability and helps established business owners move forward by acting as a sounding board for ideas and challenges, helping with strategy and growth planning, and running 1-on-1 business and marketing planning workshops.
 She also provides a range of business operational services such as building websites, business research, marketing, digital transformation, and administration.
 Pip is currently doing this for a number of Not-For-Profits.